guillaumebriday/traefik-docker-ansible/README.md

 ## Installing on production

-Copy the hosts example file and change the values to your needs :
+Copy the hosts example file and change the values to your needs:

 ```bash
 $ cp hosts.example hosts
 ```

-Setup your variables in the ```playbook.yml``` file.
+Setup your variables in the `playbook.yml` file.

-Then run the playbook :
+Then run the playbook:

 ```bash
 $ ansible-playbook -i hosts playbook.yml